Sean-C22512/CS-FinalYear-Vault/Templates/NotebookLM Prompt.md

 2. Extract key definitions, formulas, and algorithms in bullet point form.

-3. Highlight common pitfalls / misconceptions students often make.

-4. Suggest possible exam-style questions **by cross-referencing the uploaded past exam PDFs (if available)**.
+3. Suggest possible exam-style questions **by cross-referencing the uploaded past exam PDFs (if available)**.
 If no exam papers are provided, skip this step.

-5. Keep the writing concise and consistent with academic style, but not overly verbose.
+4. Keep the writing concise and consistent with academic style, but not overly verbose.

-6. Do NOT invent extra material — only use the uploaded lecture and exam PDFs."
+5. Do NOT invent extra material — only use the uploaded lecture and exam PDFs."